How to Cover a Cast for Soccer (A Complete Guide)

 Why It’s Important to Wrap Your Cast for a Soccer Game

-If there’s still some doubt about why wrapping a cast is taken so seriously in soccer games, here’s what you must know.
+If you still doubt why wrapping a cast is taken so seriously in soccer games, here’s what you must know.

 Protecting Other Players

-For those who don’t know, your cast is made of plastic and fiberglass.
-This is because it’s designed to support your fractured bones by providing hard support that cannot bend.
+Your cast is made of plastic and fiberglass, for those who don’t know.
+This is because it’s designed to support your fractured bones by providing rigid support that cannot bend.

 Protecting Yourself from Further Injury